Lecturer, VC Research Fellow in Innovation & Entrepreneurship at the Graduate School of Business and Law at RMIT University

 You are helping companies in their innovation management structure, What are the basic three points to start as a newly established innovation team?

 When you are dealing with innovation initiatives within the company, it is important to create the right environment.
 You need to be sure that your team is supported by the right stakeholders within the organisation.
 They are on board or aligned with your team’s purpose.
 Many innovations are challenging the status quo of the established products and can be perceived as a threat for more established and profitable business entities within the company.
-As a new time you will need to find the right balance between protecting your innovative work and evangelizing it.
+As a new time, you will need to find the right balance between protecting your innovative work and evangelizing it.
 Third, innovative projects take time and lots of effort.
 You need to be sure that the team has a dedicated time to work on the project and it is not just the N-thing on their list to tackle.

 From your perspective, Why companies should innovate and better why companies should innovate in collaboration?

 As Armand Hatchuel argues, we are now in the era of intensive innovation.
 This era is characterized by a high pace of knowledge renewal and broader access to knowledge.
-Things that could have been developed by R&D labs only, now can be initiated in you garage.
+Things that could have been developed by R&D labs only now can be initiated in your garage.
 Innovations can come from anywhere and companies should constantly work on developing and renewing their capabilities, exploring new products and on building on great things.
 For theatre partnering and collaborations with people from outside of our organisation is crucial: they can bring totally new ideas, help you to reveal bottlenecks and design new futures for your industry.
-As Peter Diamandis and Steven Kotler stated in Abundance, Evey time you open new door, you will see more opportunities.
+As Peter Diamandis and Steven Kotler stated in Abundance, Evey time you open a new door, you will see more opportunities.
 Therefore, collaborating with people from outside of your organization is crucial: partners.